-The fusion of this enormous cultural-genetic overflow; this great mixing of music-dance elements brought by the many small immigrant communities, with their violins, flutes, accordions, and a full bag of traditions and dances, forged the Porteños identity, and gave birth to Tango.
+The fusion of this enormous cultural-genetic overflow; this great mixing of music-dance elements brought by the many small immigrant communities, with their violins, flutes, accordions, and a full bag of traditions and dance styles, forged the Porteños identity, and gave birth to Tango.

 The Milonga, as a dance form, takes a part in this story all of its own.
 In order to appreciate how the Milonga came into existence, we need to first talk about the Camdombe, a dance style from Africa.
 Centuries before the birth of Tango, millions of African slaves were brought to South America by the new Spanish colonizers.

 Yet another key element remains.
-Argentina’s prodigious Pampas or “large grassy plains” used primarily for livestock rearing, was divided up and given away to high society property owners and European immigrants with money.
+Argentina’s prodigious Pampas or “large grassy plains”, used primarily for livestock, was divided up and given away to high society property owners and European immigrants with money.